ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 `TIME`       | R      | The time taken to calculate the last set of dynamic limits `TRAV_F`     | R      | A list of the distance from the current position to the upper limit for each motor axis.
 `TRAV_R`     | R      | A list of the distance from the current position to the lower limit for each motor axis.
 Should always be a negative number.
 `TRAVEL`     | R      | A list of the distance to the closest dynamic limit for each motor axis.
-If the axis is at either of its limits, this will be 0. ***I'm not sure if this is useful to anyone***
+If the axis is at either of its limits, this will be 0.

 ### Graphic Visualiser
 The visualiser is started with the main program, and can be found in `render.py`.

 The visualiser runs in its own thread, and iterates every 50 ms to draw each frame.
-It updates the graphic by monitoring the `.DRBV` PVs of each axis, and through a `RenderParams` object containing the soft limits, the collision status, and the duration of the most recent limit calculation. ***Could make it talk to the collision detection thread directly for collision info***
+It updates the graphic by monitoring the `.DRBV` PVs of each axis, and through a `RenderParams` object containing the soft limits, the collision status, and the duration of the most recent limit calculation.

 ![Screenshot](https://raw.githubusercontent.com/wiki/ISISComputingGroup/ibex_developers_manual/collision_detection/images/ScreenShot.png)